antoninschrab/mmdagg/README.md

-# MMDAgg package
+# MMDAgg

 This package implements the MMDAgg test for two-sample testing, as proposed in our paper [MMD Aggregated Two-Sample Test](https://arxiv.org/pdf/2110.15073.pdf).
 The experiments of the paper can be reproduced using the [mmdagg-paper](https://github.com/antoninschrab/mmdagg-paper/) repository.
-The package contains implementations both in Numpy and in Jax, we recommend using the Jax version as it runs 100 times faster after compilation (results from the notebook [demo_speed.ipynb](https://github.com/antoninschrab/mmdagg-final/blob/main/demo_speed.ipynb) in the [mmdagg-paper](https://github.com/antoninschrab/mmdagg-paper/) repository).
+The package contains implementations both in Numpy and in Jax, we recommend using the Jax version as it runs 100 times faster after compilation (results from the notebook [demo_speed.ipynb](https://github.com/antoninschrab/mmdagg-paper/blob/master/demo_speed.ipynb) in the [mmdagg-paper](https://github.com/antoninschrab/mmdagg-paper/) repository).
 The notebook also contains a demo showing how to use our MMDAgg test.
 We also provide installation instructions and example code below.